fiyero/OpenCV_Dlib_drunk_sleepy_alert_for_driver/README.md

 ### Result
 I don’t have a car so I just pretend I am a sleepy driver.
 Normal blinking eyes wont trigger the alert.
 The alert will be triggered only if I start falling sleep.
 Can adjust the threshold value to adjust the sensitivity of the detector https://youtu.be/ovw8XbMeDPM

+### Discussion
+1. The FPS of my detector is maintained around 19–25fps, depending on hardware.
+For me this fps is smooth enough.
+But imagine if a driver is driving super fast like at 100km/h, this fps maybe not enough.
+2. What happen if the driver wear a sun glasses?
+The detector will be an epic fail because we can’t capture the Eye Aspect ratio.
+We should develop another metrics, such as monitoring the head movement of the driver.
+But in practical, how many drivers will fall asleep under bright sunlight?
+3. What happen if the driver have small eyes.
+Honestly this will really affect the result (I try to stimulate this situation).
+The solution is to fine tune the threshold value of the Eye Aspect ratio.
+4. What happen if the driver wearing colored contact lens?
+It wont affect as long as dlib landmark detector can detect the eyes.
+5. To improve the detector, we can assign more threshold Eye Aspect ratio to classify the drowsiness of the driver.
+More several drowsiness comes with louder alarm or integrate with the car speed control system.